eigenAyoub/check-your-gradients/README.md

 I'm starting a backprop project.
 Expect to see a lot of Gradients, Hessians, JAX and PyTorch.
+I'll be regularly updating this project.
 See you!

-I'll be working daily on this project.

 ### Abstract:
 My main goal is to learn Pytorch/Jax, but also have a clear vision on what's happening underneath.
 I intend to build and train NNs from scratch, but have a PyTorch/Jax implelemention in parallel for correctness.
 Similar to what Andrej Karpathy have done in [Micrograd](https://github.com/karpathy/micrograd) with Pytorch.